 How is postmenopausal osteoporosis treated?

 Treatment for postmenopausal osteoporosis usually depends on your likelihood of future fractures.
-If your risk is low, lifestyle changes to manage bone loss and minimize your risk of falls may be all that your doctor recommends.
+If your risk is low, lifestyle changes to manage bone loss, rebuild bone density and minimize your risk of falls may be all that your doctor recommends.
 In more serious cases, certain medications or therapies may be recommended, such as:

 - Bisphosphonates – These are the most commonly prescribed medicines for osteoporosis.
 They can slow the rate of bone loss, which allows for increases in bone density and decreases in fracture risk.